MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-report-filter.md

 As you turn these settings on and off in the new Filters pane, you see the changes reflected in the report.
 Hidden filters don't show up in the pop-up filter list for a visual.

 You can also configure the new Filters pane state to flow with your report bookmarks.
-The pane’s open, close, and visibility state are all bookmarkable.
+The pane's open, close, and visibility state are all bookmarkable.

 ## Format the new Filters pane